 - All State grant awards are made on a competitive basis, except where noted. - Applications will only be accepted from WTCS colleges, Wisconsin tribal colleges and eligible Wisconsin agencies, where noted. - Projects will be funded up to 100 percent of the total approved project costs, except where noted. - Subcontracting is allowed for services with partners (such as community-based organizations, other educational institutions, businesses, correctional institutions, etc.) that have demonstrated effectiveness in providing support to students.
-Subcontracting expenses may be funded up to 25 percent of the total approved project costs. - Administrative costs will be allowed up to five percent of the total approved project costs. - All travel must comply with district travel policy.
-Out-of-state travel may be funded if it is clearly related to the grant objectives.
+Subcontracting expenses may be funded up to 25 percent of the total approved project costs. - Administrative costs will be allowed for up to five percent of the total approved project costs. - All travel must comply with your district/organization's travel policy and may be funded if it is clearly related to the grant objectives.
+Out-of-state travel is confined to the 48 contiguous states.
 No funds will be awarded for international travel. - Supply items may be funded up to 20 percent of the total approved project costs. - Funds may not be used for direct student tuition reimbursement. - There will be no direct student payments for participation in an activity, students can be compensated for work or fulfilling a deliverable or task outside of emergency assistance service payments. - Administrative code TCS 6.05 requires all college procurements over \$50,000 to be competitively bid and all purchases between \$25,000 to \$50,000 to obtain quotes from three vendors.
 Each college district is required to develop their own purchasing rules when the total cost is less than \$25,000.
 If a specific vendor is listed in a grant, the System Office (WTCS) is approving the functionality of the equipment/service but is not approving the specific vendor.
 The college must still follow TCS 6.05 and their internal procurement rules. - Hospitality costs (i.e., food, drink) are not allowed unless otherwise noted.